Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Problem Formulation

+{To maximize the reflected power of BD-RISs, the admittance matrix $\mathbf{Y}$ of the reconfigurable impedance network should be a purely imaginary matrix, denoted as $\bY=\mathsf{i}\bB$, where $\bB\in\R^{M\times M}$ is the susceptance matrix.
+Equivalently, this amounts to a unitary constraint on $\bthe$, i.e., $\bthe^{\dagger}\bthe=\mathbf{I}_M$.
+As commonly assumed in the literature, the reconfigurable impedance network is considered reciprocal, leading to symmetric constraints: $\bthe=\bthe^T$, $\bY=\bY^T$, and $\bB=\bB^T$. }

-It has been proved in \cite{tree} that the tree-connected RIS is optimal for single-user MISO systems, which achieves the same performance as fully-connected ones while maintaining the lowest circuit complexity.
-However, its performance in more practical multiuser systems remains unknown.
+It has been proved in \cite{tree} that the tree-connected RIS is optimal for single-user MISO systems under the lossless and reciprocal setup, which achieves the same channel gain as the fully-connected RIS while maintaining the lowest circuit complexity.
+However, its performance in multiuser systems remains unknown due to the lack of a universal optimization framework applicable to arbitrary architectures.
+Throughout this paper, an arbitrary BD-RIS architecture refers to any given circuit topology of the lossless and reciprocal reconfigurable impedance network, which is encoded through the sparsity pattern of the admittance/susceptance matrix; see \eqref{arch_constraint}.